timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle C-Navy and Marine Corps/PART IV-GENERAL ADMINISTRATION/CHAPTER 863-NAVAL VESSELS.md

 * (a) REQUIREMENT.—A contracting officer for a contract for new construction for which funds are expended from the Shipbuilding and Conversion, Navy account shall require, as a condition of the contract, that the work performed under the contract is covered by a warranty for a period of at least one year.

 * (b) WAIVER.—If the contracting officer for a contract covered by the requirement under subsection (a) determines that a limited liability of warranted work is in the best interest of the Government, the contracting officer may agree to limit the liability of the work performed under the contract to a level that the contracting officer determines is sufficient to protect the interests of the Government and in keeping with historical levels of warranted work on similar vessels.

+### §8688a.
+Construction and conversion of naval vessels: liens
+* The Secretary of the Navy shall provide, in each contract for construction or conversion of a naval vessel, that, when partial, progress, or other payments are made under such contract, the United States is secured by a lien upon work in progress and on property acquired for performance of the contract on account of all payments so made.
+The lien is paramount to all other liens.

 ### §8689.
 Requirements for availability of funds relating to advanced naval nuclear fuel systems based on low-enriched uranium
 * (a) AUTHORIZATION.—Low-enriched uranium activities may only be carried out using funds authorized to be appropriated or otherwise made available for the Department of Energy for atomic energy defense activities for defense nuclear nonproliferation.